Our Approach

 This is what it looks like.

 A knowledge seeker, aged 25, married, two kids, and not allowed to leave the house.
-When I visited her village, she told me she still wanted to study.
+When EBB team visited her village, she told us that she still wanted to study.

 That was the beginning.
 Ready to support a girl like her?